lhqing/ALLCools/_sources/cluster_level/intro.md

 #### Merge CpG strand

-It has been reported [ref] that merge the paired CpG sites could increase the performance of DMR calling algorithms, since paired CpG sites should have the same methylation status (DNMT1 copying to the daughter strands during DNA replication).
+Merge the paired CpG sites could increase the performance of DMR calling algorithms, since paired CpG sites should have the same methylation status.
 To achieve this, just add an `--strandness merge` flat in the `allcools extract` command.

 ### Generate BigWig File From ALLC File